CoMakery/solana-security-token/README.md

 ## `initialializeTransferRule`

 `initilizeTransferRule` is used to create new transfer rule for 2 specified groups where `..groupFrom` for senders and `..groupTo` for reveivers

+## Timelock Cancellations and Transfers

+In order to skip enforcement of transfer restrictions for tokenlock contract escrow account we can call `setLockupEscrowAccount(escrowAddress)`.
+If we do not do that Escrow address will be processed as usual investor account which enforces additional transfer restrictions on cancelTimelock (escrow -> reclaimer and escrow -> timelock recipient) and transferTimelock (escrow -> recipient)

+### Cancel Timelock

+In the case of cancellations, the transfer restrictions must be enabled between the initial target recipient and the reclaimTo address designated by the canceler.

+Timelocks can be configured to be cancelled by a specific canceler address.
+This canceler can designate a separate reclaim address to receive the locked token portion of the remaining timelock, pending allowed group transfers as described above.
+The remaining unlocked portion will be transferred directly to the initial target recipient of the original vesting.

+### Transfer Timelock

+For unlocked tokens within a timelock, the initial target recipient can choose to transfer unlocked tokens directly to another recipient.
+This is a convenience atop the typical transfer method.

+In the case of a timelock transfer, the initial target recipient must also be in a group able to transfer tokens to the new recipient.

 ## Example Transfer Restrictions